-- How is melanoma skin cancer treated?
+What is melanoma skin cancer?

 What are complementary and alternative therapies?

-It can be confusing because not everyone uses these terms the same way, and they are used to refer to many different methods.
+Not everyone uses these terms the same way, and they are used to refer to many different methods.
 We use complementary to refer to treatments that are used along with your regular medical care.
 Alternative treatments are used instead of a doctor’s medical treatment.

 Finding out more

 It’s easy to see why people with cancer think about alternative methods.
 You want to do all you can to fight the cancer, and the idea of a treatment with few or no side effects sounds great.
 Sometimes medical treatments like chemotherapy can be hard to take, or they may no longer be working.
 But the truth is that most alternative methods have not been tested and proven to work in treating cancer.

 As you think about your options, look for “red flags” that might suggest fraud.
 Does the method promise to cure all or most cancers?
 Are you told not to have regular medical treatments?
 Is the treatment a “secret” that requires you to visit certain providers or travel to another country?
 Also be sure to talk to your cancer care team about any method you are thinking about using.

 You can find more tips on what to look for and how to make these decisions in the Complementary and Alternative Medicine section of our website.